seperman/deepdiff/README.md

 <https://zepworks.com/deepdiff/current/>

+# 🛠️ Detect And Clean Messy Data In Transit

+If you deal with messy data, check out [Qluster](https://qluster.ai/solution), another tool by [Sep](https://www.linkedin.com/in/sepehr/) the creator of DeepDiff.

+*Qluster's mission is to enable users to create adaptive data pipelines that detect issues, quarantine bad data, and enable the user to fix data issues via a spreadsheet UI.*

 # ChangeLog

 Please take a look at the [CHANGELOG](CHANGELOG.md) file.

-# 🛠️ Detect And Clean Messy Data In Transit

-If you deal with messy data, check out [Qluster](https://qluster.ai/solution), another tool by the creator of DeepDiff.

-*Qluster's mission is to enable users to create adaptive data pipelines that detect issues, quarantine bad data, and enable the user to fix data issues via a spreadsheet UI.*

 # Survey